huggingface/transformers/docs/source/en/tasks/semantic_segmentation.md

      <img src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/transformers/tasks/semantic_segmentation_output.png" alt="Semantic Segmentation Output"/>
 </div>

 In instance segmentation, the goal is not to classify every pixel, but to predict a mask for **every instance of an object** in a given image.
+It works very similar to object detection, where there is a bounding box for every instance, there's a segmentation mask instead.
 We will use [facebook/mask2former-swin-large-cityscapes-instance](https://huggingface.co/facebook/mask2former-swin-large-cityscapes-instance) for this.

 ```python
 instance_segmentation = pipeline("image-segmentation", "facebook/mask2former-swin-large-cityscapes-instance")